 You can also search using wildcards in the middle of a name.
 If unsure of spelling, use a full stop to replace the single letter in question.
 For example, a search using Sm.th will return results with Smith and Smyth.

 The search will match the number you enter into this field.
-A search using “10” will return all results with 10 in the service number field.
+So if you search using 10 with will return all results with 10 in the service number field.

 If you are unsure of a single digit within a service number you can search using a full stop in place of that digit.
-For example, searches using 10.7 will return 1007, 1017, 1027, 1037, etc.
+For example a search using 10.7 will return 1007, 1017, 1027, 1037, etc.

 The search will automatically search using a wildcard at the end of the terms you search.
 For example, a search using 2 Batt will return 2 Batt, 2 Battalion, 2 Battery, 2nd Battalion, 21 Batt, 21 Battalion, 2/1st Battalion, etc.